London Agreement on German External Debts: Debts covered by the Agreement

-After the five-year mark, Germany was under obligation to pay a fixed amount of 765 million Marks per year.
-As time went by Germany’s exports increased significantly, making fulfilment of payments a lot easier and reducing their negative effects on the economy.
+After the five-year mark, Germany was under obligation to pay a fixed amount of 765 million marks per year.
+As time went by Germany's exports increased significantly, making fulfilment of payments a lot easier and reducing their negative effects on the economy.
 Debts covered by the Agreement were almost paid off during the 1970s.
 Germany continued to pay the fixed amount, a smaller and smaller relative burden on the treasury with each year, until the last payment was settled in 1983.

 Part of the agreement concerned debts to be paid after the reunification of Germany.
-For many decades this seemed unlikely to transpire, but in 1990 Deutsche Mark 239.4 million in deferred interest became due.
-These claims were repaid by means of "Fundierungsschuldverschreibungen" (Funding Debt Securities) with a maturity of 20 years.
+For many decades this seemed unlikely to transpire, but in 1990, DM 239.4 million in deferred interest became due.
+These claims were repaid by means of Fundierungsschuldverschreibungen (funding debt securities) with a maturity of 20 years.
 On 3 October 2010 the final payment of €69.9 million was made on these bonds, the last payment by Germany on known debts from both world wars.